Dechrissen/buzzrec/README.md

 # buzzrec
 A content-based filtering recommendation engine for academic papers in linguistics from [LingBuzz](https://ling.auf.net/lingbuzz).

+`buzzrec` can be downloaded and used locally as a command-line tool.

 ## Requirements